Taiwan Global Business Entities Guide Taiwan Company Limited by Shares - 股份有限公司

 What are the periodic accounting obligations incumbent upon the entity?
 To whom must those accounts be submitted?

 The company must maintain its accounting records.
-The board of directors must prepare the annual financial statements after the end of each accounting period, submit the financial statements to the supervisor(s) for their review 30 days before the annual shareholders' meeting, and then submit the financial statements to the annual shareholders' meeting for its approval, which shall be convened within 6 months from the end of each fiscal year.
+The Board of Directors must prepare the annual financial statements after the end of each accounting period, submit the financial statements to the supervisor(s) for their review 30 days before the annual shareholders' meeting, and then submit the financial statements to the annual shareholders' meeting for its approval.
+The annual shareholders' meeting must be convened within six (6) months from the end of each fiscal year.

-Publicly-held or listed companies are subject to additional rules and shall submit their financial statements to the Financial Supervisory Commission (金融監督管理委員會).
+Publicly held or listed companies are subject to additional rules and must submit their financial statements to the Financial Supervisory Commission.

 Is the entity permitted to determine its own financial year?